-SEA Objective Assessment of effect (consider cumulative effects, significance of the effect and magnitude of the effect in terms of the three time periods) Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
+SEA Objective cumulative of effect and m nt of effect (con effects, significal nagnitude of the three time perio nce of the effect in Summary Explanation Enhancement and mitigation opportunities Short term (1 - 5 years) Medium term (6 - 10 years) Long term (11 years +) To maintain and enhance nature conservation (biodiversity, flora and fauna) + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
 N/A To maintain and enhance the quality of landscapes and townscapes ++ ++ ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data This policy will lead to some development of community facilities, which will be in line with Core Strategy Policies.
 Policy safeguards are in place in avoid or mitigate effects on nature N/A conservation.
 To improve quality of surroundings ++ ++ ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline.
 N/A To conserve and where appropriate enhance the historic environment and cultural heritage ++ ++ ++ This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data.
-N/A To improve air quality X X X N/A N/A To reduce the effect of traffic on the environment + ÷ + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data by reducing the need to travel to other community facilities.
-N/A To reduce contributions to climate change X X X N/A N/A To reduce vulnerability to climate change X X x N/A N/A To improve water quality X X x N/A N/A
+N/A To improve air quality X X X N/A N/A To reduce the effect of traffic on the environment + + + This Policy is not over and above the Core Strategy and will have a positive impact towards the SEA baseline data by reducing the need to travel to other community facilities.
+N/A To reduce contributions to climate change X X X N/A N/A To reduce vulnerability to climate change X X х N/A N/A To improve water quality X X X N/A N/A